Demographics of Iceland: Immigration

 Before the 1990s, there was little immigration to Iceland, and most of it was from other Scandinavian countries: about 1% of Icelanders in 1900 were of Danish heritage (born either in Denmark or to Danish parents).
 In the mid-1990s, 95% of Icelanders had parents of Icelandic origin, and 2% of Icelanders were first-generation immigrants (born abroad with both parents and all grandparents foreign-born).

 Immigration to Iceland rose rapidly in the late twentieth century, encouraged by Iceland's accession to the European Economic Area in 1994, its entry into the Schengen Agreement in 2001, and the country's economic boom in the early twenty-first century.
 The largest ethnic minority is Poles, who are about a third of the immigrant population.
 In 2017, 10.6% of the people were first-generation immigrants.

 Iceland is also developing relatively small populations of religious minorities, including Catholics (about 15,000 in 2020, 4.02% of Icelanders), Baháʼís (about 400 in 2010), Jews (about 250 in 2018), Buddhists (about 1,500 in 2021), Muslims (about 1,300 in 2015), and Eastern Orthodox (about 995 in 2024).

 Research on the experience of immigrants to Iceland is in its early days.
-There is some evidence that racism is not as acute in Iceland as in neighbouring countries.
+There is some evidence that racism is not as acute in Iceland as in other European countries.
 But, while it is popularly believed in Iceland that racism does not exist there, there is evidence that in some respects immigrant populations experience prejudice and inequalities.
 For example, Iceland has a higher dropout rate from upper secondary school among young immigrants than the EEA average.

 Iceland does not formally collect data on the ethnicity or racial identification of its citizens, but does collect data of the origin and background group by birth.